Part of our Wedding Debates series | Originally published July 2025 | Updated for 2026

-Your alcohol strategy isn’t just about drinks — it’s about budget, values, guest experience, and how you want to feel at the end of the night.
+Your alcohol strategy isn't just about drinks—it's about budget, values, guest experience, and how you want to feel at the end of the night.
+It's also one of the most debated decisions in wedding planning, with couples, families, and even guests weighing in with strong opinions.

 This guide helps you move from overwhelmed to informed.
-Whether you're going full celebration or keeping things dry and elegant, here's how to do it with intention.
+Whether you're going full celebration or keeping things dry and elegant, here's how to make the right decision for your wedding and execute it beautifully.

 Ask Yourself: What Are We Really Trying to Create?

-Before choosing your drink plan, ask these three clarity questions:
+Before choosing your drink plan, ask these clarity questions:

 -